 Concussion: Academic Considerations for Student Athletes

-Whether it’s the football field, the basketball court, the hockey rink, or any other arena, sports-related concussions continue to be a focus of concern for athletes, coaches, and parents.
+Whether it's the football field, the basketball court, the hockey rink, or any other arena, sports-related concussions continue to be a concern for athletes, coaches, and parents.

 Just as an athlete needs to rest his or her body after an injury, he or she also must rest the brain after a concussion.
 This may include modifying academic activities or staying home from school completely.